Step 1: Orientation Materials

 Step 3: Sample Course

 The course below will give you a sample of how most of your Nicholls Online courses will look.
-This is a Moodle course set up for you to look around in and get comfortable before your classes start.
-Eventually all of your courses will be listed on Moodle.
+This is a Canvas course set up for you to look around and get comfortable before your classes start.
+Eventually, all of your courses will be listed on Canvas.
 The name of this course is Colonel Connection.
 The Final Quiz of this orientation will also be located on this page.
 After this, your Orientation will be complete.

-If you have already received your Moodle access through Nicholls, email firstname.lastname@example.org and will enroll you in the course.
+If you have already received your Canvas access through Nicholls, email firstname.lastname@example.org, and will enroll you in the course.

 Final Step: Quiz and Reward